teragrid/dgrid/docs/architecture/adr-006-trust-metric.md

 ### Positive

-- The trust metric will allow Tendermint to make non-binary security and reliability decisions
+- The trust metric will allow teragrid to make non-binary security and reliability decisions
-- Will help Tendermint implement deterrents that provide soft security controls, yet avoids disruption on the network
+- Will help teragrid implement deterrents that provide soft security controls, yet avoids disruption on the network
 - Will provide useful profiling information when analyzing performance over time related to peer interaction

 ### Negative